-19.16 An entity should disclose:

-- (a) the fact that the exemption from consolidation has been used if an entity elects in accordance with paragraph 19.2 not to present consolidated financial statements; - (b) the basis for concluding that control exists when the parent does not own, directly or indirectly through subsidiaries, more than half of the voting power; - (c) the basis for concluding that control does not exist when the parent owns, directly or indirectly through subsidiaries, more than half of the voting power of an investee, if applicable; - (d) any difference in the reporting date of the financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements; - (e) the nature and extent of any significant restrictions (eg resulting from borrowing arrangements or regulatory requirements) on the ability of subsidiaries to transfer funds to the parent in the form of cash dividends or to repay loans; - (f) a list of significant investments in subsidiaries, including the name, the principal place of operation and place of incorporation, an indication of the nature of business, the proportion of ownership interest and, if different, proportion of voting power held; and - (g) a list of investments in subsidiaries that has been excluded from consolidation in accordance with paragraph 19.1, including the name, the principal place of operation and place of incorporation and an indication of the nature of business.
+- 19.16 An entity should disclose: - (a) the fact that the exemption from consolidation has been used if an entity elects in accordance with paragraph 19.1 not to present consolidated financial statements; - (b) the basis for concluding that control exists when the parent does not own, directly or indirectly through subsidiaries, more than half of the voting power; - (c) the basis for concluding that control does not exist when the parent owns, directly or indirectly through subsidiaries, more than half of the voting power of an investee, if applicable; - (d) any difference in the reporting date of the financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements; - (e) the nature and extent of any significant restrictions (eg resulting from borrowing arrangements or regulatory requirements) on the ability of subsidiaries to transfer funds to the parent in the form of cash dividends or to repay loans; - (f) a list of significant investments in subsidiaries (other than any subsidiaries excluded in accordance with paragraph 19.2(b)), including the name, the principal place of operation and place of incorporation, an indication of the nature of business, the proportion of ownership interest and, if different, proportion of voting power held; and - (g) particulars of each subsidiary that has been excluded from consolidation in accordance with paragraph 19.2(b) including: - (i) the name of the subsidiary; - (ii) the principal place of operation and place of incorporation and an indication of the nature of business, the proportion of ownership interest and, if different, proportion of voting power held; - (iii) any amounts recognised in the entity's income statement in respect of: - a. dividends received or receivable from the excluded subsidiary; - b. impairment losses relating to the investment in the excluded subsidiary;